 The old town hall (Altes Rathaus) of Bamberg was first mentioned in 1387.
 It is famous for its location on an artificial island in the Regnitz River and for the façade created by Johann Anwander.
 Today it houses a collection of Meissen porcelain and Strassbourg faience, generally known as Ludwig Collection Bamberg (Sammlung Ludwig Bamberg).

-The Christmas market on the market square of Coburg is framed by Renaissance facades and several corner oriels, which are known as Coburger Erker.
-Between the historic town hall and the former ducal chancery, visitors enjoy the Coburger Bratwurst, a sausage which is traditionally roasted over an open fire of pine cones.
+Many Renaissance facades and several corner oriels frame the Christmas market on the market square of Coburg.
+The oriels are known as Coburger Erker.
+Between the historic town hall and the former ducal chancery, visitors enjoy the Coburger Bratwurst.
+It is a sausage roasted over an open fire of pine cones.
 [German]

-The manhole covers in Coburg show the city arms.
-They display the head of Saint Maurice, the patron of the city.
-According to legend, Saint Maurice died as leader of the Theban Legion a martyr’s death in the 3rd century.
-In general, this depiction of him is known as Coburger Mohr (Coburg Moor).
-[German] Continue reading →
+The manhole covers in Coburg show the city’s arms.
+They display the head of Saint Maurice, the patron of Coburg.
+According to legend, Saint Maurice died as leader of the Theban Legion, a martyr’s death in the 3rd century.
+In general this depiction of him is known as Coburger Mohr (Coburg Moor).
+[German]

 The New Residence (Neue Residenz) of the Bamberg Prince-Bishops has over 40 staterooms featuring stucco-work ceilings.
 The furniture and the tapestries origins from the 17th and 18th centuries.The rose garden of the residence offers a fine view of Michelsberg Abbey.